My favorite thing about the strawberry is its voice.

 What the Strawberry Told Me

-The best pleasures come from paying attention and those who pay attention to the strawberry are not hearing an independent or isolated voice.
-Those who indulge in the pleasures of a strawberry are receiving what God has given.
-For those who have ears to hear, the strawberry has a lot to say about its creator and sustainer.
+The best pleasures come from paying attention and those who indulge in the pleasures of a strawberry are receiving what God has given.
+If you have ears to hear, the strawberry has a lot to say about its creator and sustainer.
 God has not only given us strawberries, he has also given us a picture of himself in them.
 A simple, unadorned strawberry is a revelation of God.
 The right response to this is to sing a simple, unadorned song.
 Praise God from whom all blessings flow….